When the Texas mask mandate is lifted, where will masks still be required by federal order?

 However, there are several orders from both President Joe Biden and the Centers for Disease Control and Prevention (CDC) that require that masks still be worn in certain places.

-To clear up confusion, KVUE broke down the masking guidance for some major public spaces.
+To clear up confusion, KHOU broke down the masking guidance for some major public spaces.

 Federal buildings